yunxu1019/efront/readme-en.md

 * The current version of efront provides incomplete support for the `require` syntax in commonjs and the `import` syntax in es6 (asynchronous ring calls are not supported).
 For relevant projects that meet the requirements, they can be compiled and published.
 * If you want to publish a component with the require syntax and want to merge the component and all dependencies for output, you can replace the `efront public` above with `efront publish`

 * If automatic path recognition is required, directories such as `public` / `dist` / `output` / `release` may be recognized as target paths, and files in these paths may be overwritten.
-If it is confirmed to be feasible, use `efront build`
+If it is confirmed to be feasible, use `efront build` or `efront release`

 ## 5. Watch mode